Attention Deficit Hyperactivity Disorder (ADHD)

 The diagnosis is usually made by a specialist pediatric doctor with experience in child development.
 There is no special test for ADHD; instead, a diagnosis will be based on the symptoms displayed and through an observation of the child’s interactions with their parents, siblings and, if possible, teachers and classmates.

 Seeking a formal diagnosis is important because it enables families and teachers to coordinate plans for managing behavior and education.
+People or parents of children experiencing symptoms that may be linked to ADHD can also check their symptoms using the free Ada app.

 Treatment for attention deficit hyperactivity disorder (ADHD)